Jump to content

 7 points

 2. Hey all, I wanted to share my experience I had with my CTM 100, just in case anyone out there had been pondering this.
 A few months ago I bought a second hand CTM 100.
 Went and tested it at the guys house, thought it was lovely, and ended up buying it.
 Turns out I was a bit dumb, and I didn't really test it as properly as I should have, because when I got it home and played with it a bit more, I found that the EQ controls were not as useful as I'd originally thought.
 Mainly that the bass control did practically nothing.
 The sweep on the knob seemed to show it coming on, but nothing beyond that.
 It was almost like it could be an on/off switch.
 I couldn't dial out any bass in my tone on my next gig, so I sounded way too subby, and there wasn't a whole lot I felt I could do about dialling in a useful sound.
 At least not very easily.
-So I took it to a local amp tech, who agreed the EQ was pretty useless.
+So I took it to a local amp tech, who agreed the EQ was pretty limited.
 He called Ashdown and asked them if there was a fault with the amp.
 They replied saying that's just how they are.
 I thought if that's the case, then this amp clearly isn't for me, so I did put it for sale on Basschat for a short time.
 But when I was failing to sell it on, I still couldn't really understand why the amp was like this.
 So I decided to contact Ashdown myself, with a little video showing me using the EQ of my amp, making sure that this was how they're meant to be.
 I got an email back from Dave Green at Ashdown, saying yes that is how they are, and that the bass control only has a boost of 3db, next to nothing.
 But he also said that there is an alternative solution that he thought I might prefer.
 Dave send me over (free of charge) a new set of replacement EQ pots to put in the amp.
 The new values of which were - (Bass - A220K) (Mids - A22K) (Treble - A220K).
 A change from what was in mine originally - (Bass - B470K) (Mids - B100K) (Treble - A1M) The point of this probably unnecessarily long post, is that I now love my CTM!
-I had these new pots fitted, and now it's infinitely more useful and versatile.
+I had these new pots fitted, and for me now it's infinitely more useful and versatile.
 Sounds great with everything set at noon, but for those awkward awful sounding rooms we end up gigging in from time to time, I now have confidence that I can easily make the EQ adjustments to compensate.
 Even the Mids and Treble control have a wider sweep now so have become much more useful too.
 The EQ to me has become like a normal usable EQ on any other amp I've used.
 Do no other CTM users have an issue with the EQ on theirs?
 Because I was baffled that I couldn't find anyone with the same issue when I researched it.
 I'm also a bit confused as to why Ashdown don't make them like this as standard, but I'm no amp expert.
 All I know is my Ashdown suits me a lot better now, and I now rumble trousers with big fat valve tone for days.
 Thanks Dave Green!

 4 points